Manalelaidouni/manalelaidouni.github.io/_posts/2019-10-04-Object-detection-metrics.md

 Intersection over Union, also referred to as the Jaccard Index, is an evaluation metric that quantifies the similarity between the ground truth bounding box (i.e. Targets annotated with bounding boxes in the test dataset) and the predicted bounding box to evaluate how good the predicted box is.
-The IoU score ranges from 0 to 1, the greater the IoU score, the closer the two boxes.
+The IoU score ranges from 0 to 1, the closer the two boxes, the higher the IoU score.

 Formally, the IoU measures the overlap between the ground truth box and the predicted box over their union.